Rafacuy/MyLumina/README.md

 ### Server

-To deploy Lyra on a live system, you would typically use a process manager like PM2 to keep the Node.js application running continuously.
+To deploy Alya on a live system, you would typically use a process manager like PM2 to keep the Node.js application running continuously.

 - Live: For a production environment, ensure the bot is running with PM2 or a similar solution to handle restarts and logging.
 - Development: Run directly via **node index.js.**